sevagas/macro_pack/README.md

 * Lateral movement using DCOM objects
 * Anti-debug using http://seclists.org/fulldisclosure/2017/Mar/90

-For now I do not plan to release or sell this pro version however if you are really interested I can share pro binary in the next case:
+For now I do not plan to release or sell this pro version however if you are really interested I can share code in the next case:
 * You significantly contribute to macro\_pack on GitHub + I need to know your identity